 For example, the eligibility rules for Medicaid are different from those for Supplemental Security Income (SSI) and both of those are different from Section 8 housing.
-Many of the decisions made by trust administrator can have devastating consequences for the individual with special needs and their ability to access critical government programs.
+Many of the decisions made by a Trustee can have devastating consequences for the individual with special needs and their ability to access critical government programs.

 Further, without having detailed knowledge, families (and even some inexperienced lawyers!) make the mistake of putting a “Medicaid pay-back” provision into the Trust rather than allowing the remainder of the Trust to go to others upon the death of the individual with special needs.
 While Medicaid pay-back provisions are required in some types of Special Needs Trusts, an attorney who knows the difference can save your family thousands of dollars, or more.

 So, while it is possible to create a Special Needs Trust using an online template, it is not likely to produce the best results for your child or your family.